HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: HAPS-ITS Requirements

 \subsection{Storage Unit}

 It is expected that CAVs will be equipped with \textit{storage units} between 2 terabytes (TB) and 11 TB, depending on the automation level \cite{counterpoint2019}.
-Hence, we expect the HAPS-ITS' storage to range between 10 TB and 100 TB in order to handle different CAV automation levels for trans-continental highways, besides providing other services such as infotainment and fleet management.
-For instance, a level 1 vehicle would collect radar data only, which would be generated at a rate of 400 MB every hour, while a level 5 vehicle would collect radar, LiDAR, and camera data, which would occupy up to 300 GB per hour.
-Equipping a HAPS-ITS with a large storage would ensure that it could occasionally handle operations for several vehicles in the event that the latter's storage and/or processing equipment fails.
+Hence, we expect the HAPS-ITS storage to range between 10 TB and 100 TB in order to handle different CAV automation levels for trans-continental highways, besides providing other services such as infotainment and fleet management.
+For instance, a level 1 vehicle would generate data at a rate of 145.8 GB every hour, while a level 5 vehicle's data would occupy up to 2 TB per hour.
+Equipping a HAPS-ITS with a large storage would ensure that it could occasionally handle operations for several vehicles, e.g., accident reporting and platooning, in the event that the latter's storage and/or processing equipment fails.